 FAST TRACKS explores how four powerful women coach young athletes of the Methow Valley Nordic Team to become champions and lifelong skiers.
 It features Olympian Sadie Bjornsen.
 Why have so many kids from this small community grown up to race at the national and international levels?

-Official Selection: Oregon Documentary Film Festival, Frozen River Film Festival.
+Winner, Best Director, Oregon Documentary Film Festival.
+Award Finalist, Best Editor, Oregon Documentary Film Festival.
+Official Selection: Mammoth Film Festival, Frozen River Film Festival, International Festival of Winter Cinema, Winterland Film Festival.
 Role: Concept, production, direction, cinematography, interviews, editing.

 Teenage girls push their boundaries on glaciers high on Mount Baker.
 They learn field science, art, wilderness skills and teamwork through Girls on Ice.